Richard Beckinsale: Rising Damp

 While appearing in Porridge on the BBC, Beckinsale simultaneously starred as naive medical student Alan Moore in the ITV sitcom Rising Damp also from 1974 to 1977.
 Beckinsale was the only member of the cast not to have appeared in The Banana Box, the play on which Rising Damp was based.
 Writer Eric Chappell stated: "Although not the oldest, he was the most experienced sitcom actor of the quartet, having already appeared in The Lovers and Porridge.
 This allowed him to be something of a calming influence on the show – a calming influence that was often needed."
 Beckinsale had previously worked with Leonard Rossiter in the 1974 Johnny Speight drama If There Weren't Any Blacks You'd Have To Invent Them.
 Because of a scheduling conflict with the musical I Love My Wife, in which he was starring, Beckinsale was unable to appear in the fourth series of Rising Damp.

 Going Straight

 In 1977, Porridge was brought to an end with his character of Godber being released from his prison sentence in the final episode.
 He subsequently starred alongside Barker in Going Straight (1978), a spin-off of Porridge in which the two criminal characters are seen on the outside rebuilding their lives.
 Tentative plans for further episodes of the spin-off were shelved due to Beckinsale's death in 1979.

 Bloomers

 Beckinsale starred in his final television comedy, Bloomers, the five completed episodes of which eventually aired in September and October 1979 on BBC 2.
 He played Stan, an out-of-work actor who takes a job as a partner at a flower shop.
-This was the first sitcom of Beckinsale's in which he had the leading role.
+This was his first leading role in a sitcom.